kouretchian/2Dpathfinder/README.md

 # 🧭 2D Path Finder in Binary Images

-This project solves the problem of finding valid paths between two points in a black-and-white image where only black pixels (`0`) are traversable.
-It includes:
+This project provides a solution for finding valid paths in binary (black-and-white) images, where black pixels (`0`) are traversable.
+It supports:

-- A pathfinding algorithm for a single path (Part 1)
+- ✅ Pathfinding between two points (Part 1)
-- A solution for finding two non-intersecting paths for given two pairs of start and end (Part 2)
+- ✅ Discovery of **two disjoint paths** between two pairs of coordinates (Part 2)
-- Image visualization of paths
+- 🖼️ Image-based path visualization
-- Configurable inputs via `config.yml`
+- ⚙️ Configurable via `config.yml`
-- Edge case testing to showcase robustness
+- 🧪 Edge case testing for robustness

 ---